This post contains affiliate links. Please read our disclosure policy.

 - The crunchy pecan topping makes these muffins an absolute showstopper!
 It’s nutty, spicy, and sweet, and the added texture is delightful.

-- Whole grain blueberry muffins are so easy to make.
+- Freshly milled blueberry muffins are so easy to make.
 You don’t need a mixer or lots of baking experience to whip up a batch!

-- Making blueberry muffins with whole grain flour makes the muffins more flavorful and more satiating.
+- Making blueberry muffins with fresh milled flour makes the muffins more flavorful and more satiating.

 - Muffins are a great way to meal prep for breakfast or snacks.
 They also freeze well for longer-term prep.
 Make a double batch and thank yourself later!